mottosso/learn-cinder/book/images_in_cinder.md

 newSurface = oldSurface;
 ```

 This gives us a very different result.
 While `clone()` allocated a new block of memory and then duplicated the pixels of _oldSurface_, the assigment statement above causes _newSurface_ to point to the exact same pixels in memory that _oldSurface_ does.
 Without delving too deep into the topic, this feature is what makes it safe and fast for you to do things like return a [`Surface`] as the result of a function, or to create an STL`vector<Surface>`, for example.
-In the example above, _oldSurface_ and _newSurface_ are able to safely sort out memory managment between themselves automatically.
-So if _oldSurface_ goes away, it won’t take the image data that _newSurface_ is now pointing to with it.
-However if both_oldSurface_ and _newSurface_ go away, the memory they were sharing is freed for you automatically.
+In the example above, oldSurface and newSurface are able to safely sort out memory managment between themselves automatically.
+So if oldSurface goes away, it won’t take the image data that newSurface is now pointing to with it.
+However if both oldSurface and newSurface go away, the memory they were sharing is freed for you automatically.
 Last one out turns off the lights.
 You’ll find this design technique used throughout Cinder.
-If you’re into the Design Pattern literature, you might know this techique as the _handle-body idiom_.
-Or if you are familiar with `shared_ptr` or other reference-counted pointers, you can think of [`Surface`], [gl::`Texture`] and many other classes in Cinder as transparent `shared_ptr`‘s.
+If you’re into the Design Pattern literature, you might know this techique as the handle-body idiom.
+Or if you are familiar with `shared_ptr` or other reference-counted pointers, you can think of [`Surface`], [`gl::Texture`] and many other classes in Cinder as transparent `shared_ptr`‘s.

 We can also copy just a section of a [`Surface`] using `copyFrom()`.
 This code copies the left half of _oldSurface:_